rdkcentral/rdk-halif-test-device_settings/docs/pages/dsDisplay/ds-display_L3_TestProcedure.md

 **User Input Required:**

-Yes: The user is required to verify the `ALLM` mode on an external AV analyzer connected to the device.
+Yes: The user is required to verify the `ALLM` mode on an external HDMI analyzer connected to the device.
 (This will be automated later).

 **Acceptance Criteria:**

-The test must successfully enable/disable ALLM mode, and the user must confirm that respective mode is displayed on the AV analyzer for the test to pass.
+The test must successfully enable/disable ALLM mode, and the user must confirm that respective mode is displayed on the HDMI analyzer for the test to pass.

 **Expected Results:**

 The test will Enables/Disables ALLM mode for HDMI output port connected to display.
-The user will confirm the correct ALLM mode using a supported AV analyzer.
+The user will confirm the correct ALLM mode using a supported HDMI analyzer.

 **Note:** Currently unable to verify this test case.